buddyroo30/canvasxpress_gen/docs/INTEGRATION.md

 - **Note**: Thumbs up/down feature is a placeholder with no backend implementation

 **Usage**:
-1. Upload automotive data file
+1. Upload data file (e.g. automotive data sets as in main CanvasXpress library)
 2. Test prompts like: *"Box plot of cty grouped by manufacturer"*
 3. Verify JSON configuration is generated correctly